 This is just some of the best things to do and see in Ahuachapan; visit this fantastic, not too small city, in La Ruta de las Flores.

-To sum up, If you want to learn about El Salvador, its history, and culture; visiting the towns of La Ruta de Las Flores is a fantastic way to get it done.
+Travel to El Salvador, if you want to learn about the country, its history, and culture; visiting the towns of La Ruta de Las Flores is a fantastic way to get it done.

 In addition to learning about the smallest country in Central America; you will get to enjoy some excellent local gastronomy and make some fantastic memories along the way.